The Cyber Triage Collector

 Yes, enable optional public-key encryption for the output file.

 Yes.
 You can create custom collection rules and rule sets (e.g., to always include specific app logs).
+You can also choose what types of artifacts are collected.

-Yes, the collector accepts command-line arguments or a configuration file.
+Yes, the Collector accepts command-line arguments or a configuration file.
 There is also a GUI interface if you want to run it manually.
 Common options include –fast (skip full FS scan), –dtypes (choose data types), –ruleset_file (extra files to grab), –skip_file_contents (hashes only, no content).
 Use –help to see all.

 Yes.
 The Windows command-line tool also has a simple UI wrapper to make client-driven collections easy.
 In addition to this, you can pre-configure the Collector so all they need to do is right-click and select “Run As Administrator”.